Hudson County Heroin Distribution Lawyer

 You may also find yourself charged with additional penalties for the location in which the offense took place.
 An example would be distribution of heroin within 1000 feet of a school zone or possession with intent to distribute within 500 feet of a public park or housing.
 William A. Proetta and the criminal defense attorneys at our office deal with heroin possession and distribution cases on a regular basis and know what it takes to defend these tough cases.

 Our lawyers know how the local justice system works and we will bring that advantage to the table for you in order to help you obtain a successful outcome.
 Examples of these successful outcomes include admittance into programs such as Pre-Trial Intervention and Drug Court or even remanding the charge to municipal court for the possibility of lesser penalties.
 Our office represents clients charged with intent to distribute heroin throughout New Jersey including Weehawken, West New York, Belleville, Bloomfield, Secaucus and Montclair.
-Contact our Jersey City office today to speak with a heroin distribution criminal lawyer at (201) 793-8018 absolutely free of charge.
+Contact our Hudson County office today to speak with a heroin distribution criminal lawyer at (201) 793-8018 absolutely free of charge.

 Can I Go To Jail For Distribution of Heroin?